-Ensure there is a cross-functional executive-level body that has strategic oversight of data governance decisions and activities across the organisation.
+- Ensure there is a cross-functional executive-level body that has strategic oversight of data governance decisions and activities across the organisation.
 Although developed for information governance, refer to the National Archives of Australia sample terms of reference for an information governance committee for direction on how to set up a data governance body.
 Ensure the data governance structure is compatible with your agency.
 There is no "right" way to organise a data governance structure.
+While some agencies - Ensure the data governance structure is compatible with your agency.
+There is no "right" way to organise a data governance structure.
 While some agencies establish formal data governance bodies, others may choose to integrate data governance responsibilities into existing governance groups.
-The important thing is that data governance decisions are made collaboratively among staff and across business areas.
-Establish working groups for driving discreet data projects.
-These bodies can also provide feedback to the executive-level governance body regarding the effectiveness of data governance initiatives within the business areas.
-Develop a visual representation of your organisational data governance structures that is accessible to all staff.
+The important thing is that data governance decisions are made collaboratively among staff and across business areas. - ☐ Establish working groups for driving discreet data projects.
+These bodies can also provide feedback to the executive-level governance body regarding the effectiveness of data governance initiatives within the business areas. - □ Develop a visual representation of your organisational data governance structures that is accessible to all staff.